Limerence: Intrusive thinking and fantasy

+The obsessional features of passionate love (as in limerence) have been compared to OCD since the late 1990s, although with differences.
+Unlike OCD, limerence starts with a period of intoxicating joy, and only later reaches a state of anxiety when unrequited.
+The thoughts also differ in function and content.

+In addiction, the early stage starts with positive reinforcement (binging and intoxication), but over time a transition occurs towards a more compulsive stage of negative reinforcement (avoiding withdrawal).
+This later stage (of negative reinforcement) is a possible parallel with OCD (where compulsions relieve tension or anxiety).

 Intrusive thinking is a hallmark or cardinal trait of romantic love.
 Tennov wrote that "Limerence is first and foremost a condition of cognitive obsession."
 One study found that on average people in love spent 65% of their waking hours thinking of their beloved.
 Arthur Aron says "It is obsessive-compulsive when you're feeling it.
 It's the center of your life."
 At the height of obsessive fantasy, a person in limerence can spend 85 to nearly 100% of their days and nights doting in reverie, lose their ability to focus and become distracted.

 A limerent person can spend time fantasizing about future events even if they never come true, as the anticipation on its own yields dopamine.
 According to Tennov, limerent fantasy is unsatisfactory unless rooted in reality, because the fantasy must seem realistic enough to be somewhat possible.
 Fantasies can nevertheless be wildly unrealistic: one person recalled an elaborate rescue, in which he saves an LO's 5-year-old cousin from motorcycles, only to be killed by a snake in the lap of his LO as she tells him "I love you".
 This fantasizing along with the replaying of actual memories forms a bridge between ordinary life and the eventual hoped-for moment: consummation.
 Tennov says that limerent fantasy is "inescapable", something that just "happens" as opposed to something one "does".